adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 We're talking about serious things!!

-Talking with my sister, we spoke about some people at the wedding that cannot be together at the table.
-Then, we felt about the problem, how to correctly place people?
-For example, I want to be with my girlfriend and my daughter, but Barney wants to be with his crush, who doesn’t want to speak with that ex-best friend!
+Speaking with my sister, we talked about some people at the wedding who can't be together at the table.
+Then, we felt about the issue, how to propperly position people?
+For example, I want to be with my girlfriend and my daughter, but Barney wants to be with his crush, who doesn’t want to speak with her ex-best friend!
 Multiply that kind of story by 100, and you finish with a wedding burnout.